The Soldier's Details

 - Nagasaki-Manila, USS Lunga Point, Manila-Morotai-Darwin, PBY Catalina aircraft A24-359, Darwin-Perth, B24 Liberator.

-Soldier was wounded 10 Feb 1942 Jurong Road.
-Admitted to 13 AGH with shrapnel wound to his right shoulder.
-He was transferred to 2/9th Field Ambulance 15 Feb 1942.
+Les was wounded 10 Feb 1942 Jurong Road.
+Admitted to 13 AGH with shrapnel wound to right shoulder.
+He was transferred to 2/9th Field Ambulance 15 Feb1942.
 Discharged to unit 22 Feb 1942.

 Les was selected from Selarang to work on Burma-Thai Railway with ‘D’ Force Thailand, V Battalion, leaving Singapore Railway Station on 17 Mar 1943 on a 4 day horror trip to Thailand.
 He had been a POW in Singapore for just over 12 months.